100s of migrants gather in Honduras to attempt new caravan

 The prospects for any kind of caravan like the one in 2018 — which involved thousands of people — appear remote.
 Many of the migrants from the 2018 caravan applied for asylum, something that is now difficult or impossible.

-The U.S. has used a carrot-and-stick approach in bilateral agreements struck since July with Guatemala, Honduras and El Salvador to deny people an opportunity to apply for asylum in the U.S. They are instead to be sent to Central America with an opportunity to ask for protection there
+The U.S. has used a carrot-and-stick approach in bilateral agreements struck since July with Guatemala, Honduras and El Salvador to deny people an opportunity to apply for asylum in the U.S. They are instead to be sent to Central America with an opportunity to ask for protection there.

+“The truth is, it is going to be impossible for them to reach the United States,” said human rights activist Itsmania Platero.
+“The Mexican police have a large contingent and they are going to catch all the migrants without documents and they will be detained and returned to their home countries.”

+Israel Connor, a Nicaraguan who has been living in Honduras since fleeing political and social unrest in his home country, was undeterred.
+He set out Wednesday with his wife Darlen Suazo and their three children, aged 3 to 5.